 Key Insight

 The Divorce Dilemma: Divorce is hard.
 Firing a software vendor that holds all your data is harder.
 But sometimes, it’s necessary for survival.
 The sunk cost fallacy keeps companies trapped in toxic vendor relationships for years.
+Our framework reveals when the pain of staying outweighs the perceived pain of leaving.

 The Tipping Point: Redefining Build vs. Buy